What is a Play Permit?

 How reliable is cell phone service in the monument?

-Do I have to report accidents?
+Do I have to report accidents that happen on the river?

 Any incident resulting in injury, death, or disappearance, or property damage greater than $2,000 must be reported to Dinosaur National Monument within 24 hours, or as soon as is practical.